2026 Ranking Report

 • Middleware layer handles integration plumbing (auth, rate limiting, schema mapping) critical for agent traffic

-• Platform-agnostic — works with commercetools, Shopify, Magento, BigCommerce, and custom backends
+• Platform-neutral by design - works with commercetools, Shopify, Magento, BigCommerce, and custom backends

 Limitations